NC Central beats Jackson State in Deion Sanders’ final game

 Jackson State (12-1) was denied its bid for the first undefeated season in school history.
-Deion Sanders wanted to finish the season with his Tigers first before taking over at Colorado.
+Coach Deion Sanders is taking over the football program at Colorado, but wanted to finish the season with his Tigers first.
 Shedeur Sanders will accompany his father to Boulder.

 The win by N.C.
 Central (10-2) gave the Mid-Eastern Athletic Conference a 6-1 edge over teams from the Southwestern Athletic Conference in the Celebration Bowl.